 Different kinds of sales avenues, while similar in many ways, still require different kinds of marketing and variations in preparation for sale.
 So should you be preparing your house to sell to a direct buyer in Detroit?
 Yes, you should sometimes, but not always.
 Many direct buyers will often buy a house as-is, but, generally, you don’t get the best price in this situation.
-Some basic prep work, then, may help you get a better price when selling to a direct buyer who wants to realize a good return on investment.
+Some basic prep work, then may help you get a better price when you sell to a direct buyer who wants to realize a good return on investment.

 Direct Buyer’s Point of View

 Very often direct buyers are real estate investors, and their sole purpose in buying a property is to make a profit.
 So look at your house from their point of view.
 Does it look a good investment?
 The answer to the question “Do you need to prepare your house to sell to a direct buyer in Detroit?” largely hinges on that good-investment appeal.

 So, yes, doing some minor improvements and repairs can make your house more appealing to a direct buyer.
 Just don’t sink a ton of money into renovations.
 In fact, studies have shown that most of the time major renovations will not return as much as they cost for any kind of sale.
 So the biggest mistake most sellers make is investing way too much money in repairs and improvements – money that cannot be recouped in the sale price.

 So let’s see what you can easily and inexpensively do to make your house seem like a good investment for a direct buyer.